Choose ONE of the following:

 I thought of tattoo parlours when scoping Asg.1, but kept it back for Asg.3 and yesterday London went into Covid Tier 4, so they are all closed for the foreseeable.

 While I'm working on the clergy for Asg.2, I thought one of the congregations might include a choir I could Window on but that is now on hold for Covid.

-Yesterday, I was reading about Hans Eijkelboom in Part 3 and encountered his Street Fusion: Bristol project hat included a group of people with dogs and I thought of switching to local dogwalkers - there are plenty of them, some will agree, they don't fully meet the assignment specification, but they are a definable group with a common interest and that will have to suffice.
+Yesterday, I was reading about Hans Eijkelboom in Part 3 and encountered his Street Fusion: Bristol project that included a group of people with dogs and I thought of switching to local dogwalkers - there are plenty of them, some will consent, they don't fully meet the assignment specification, but they are a definable group with a common interest and that will have to suffice.

 I started today on the was back from the shops with only my iPhone to hand.
 One request, one positive outcome.

 [3Jan21] Gradual progress since the first subject on impulse.
 It is not easy to get a decent photograph.
 I can encounter quite a few dog walkers relatively eaily, but:

 1. As an man of age, I will not ask single women or groups of children, especially in the less populated locations;